mushcatshiro/CS-basics/Software Engineering/aws/security.md

 AWS Config's managed rule `acm-certificate-expiration-check` to achieve the same.

+> there is no auto renewal but the rule will still show NON_COMPLAINT for
+> expiring certificates

 ## AWS Web Application Firewall

 Protects web application from common L7 web exploits.
 It is deployed on ALB,